SpellholdStudios/BP-BGT-Worldmap/README.md

 ## <a name="versions" id="versions"></a>Versions History

+##### Version 14.0.0 (Under development...)

+- Westgate city "insert" added to the Worldmap canvas
+- Added new icons to BPBGTMAP.BAM file for the following modifications:
+	- Classic Adventures
+- Fixed typos in Polish and English texts

 ##### Version 13.1.1 (15 April 2024)

-- Fix for North Forest revealed by travelling point (oBG2).
+- Fix for North Forest revealed by a travelling point (oBG2)

 ##### Version 13.1.0 (24 March 2024)

 - Worldmap canvas image translated to Simplified Chinese, by Jiaozi
-- Removed incorrect and outdated area links for Drizzt Saga modification.
+- Removed incorrect and outdated area links for Drizzt Saga modification

 ##### Version 13.0.0 (29 February 2024)